 signed and dated by supervisors, where appropriate.

+Interpretation: This standard does not prohibit the use of artificial intelligence tools to support the drafting of case record entries or progress notes, provided that the person who delivered the service reviews and approves each entry before it is finalized in the record.

 Examples: When selecting an electronic record keeping system, the organization may consider, among other things, whether the system has the capacity to: